Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\begin{proposition}[Real-analyticity and a convergent Born series for the scattering map] Assume the hypotheses of Theorem~\ref{thm:framework} and assume moreover that the potential $P$ (equivalently $\widetilde P$) is real analytic in a neighborhood of $\phi=0$.
-Then there exist continuous symmetric $n$--linear maps
+\begin{proposition}[Real-analyticity and a convergent Born series for the scattering map] Assume the conditions of Theorem~\ref{thm:method} and assume in addition that the potential $P$ (equivalently $\widetilde P$) is real analytic in a neighborhood of $\phi=0$.
+Then there exist continuous symmetric $n$-linear maps

 with $\mathscr B_{\pm}^{(1)}=\mathscr S_{\pm}^{\mathrm{lin}}$ and $\mathscr B_{\pm}^{(2)}=\mathscr B_{\pm}$ from Proposition~\ref{prop:born-expansion}, such that for all sufficiently small Cauchy data $U$ the series